 If you still think these prices are too expensive and are out of your budget Couchsurfing is your only option.

 I hope this article was useful for you and that you found budget hostels or campings in Amsterdam, The Netherlands.
 If there is any cheap hostel or B&B that I missed, let me know!
+Are you interested in more information about Amsterdam?
+Click here for 49 interesting facts about this beautiful city.
+Have a look here for the page with more information about Amsterdam.
 Share this post!!